International Talent Support: 2009

-ITS#SEVEN
+2008

 Mark Fast's knitwear attracted everyone's attention, and was the prelude to a brand that received a lot of attention as a result of ITS.
 The finalists of the photography competition Mashid Mohadjerin won the World Press Photo award for a project that started immediately after ITS.
 Designer Gareth Pugh and photographer Sarah Moon were among the jurors.
+The winners were: